Skip to main content

 If you have been deregistered for non-payment of tuition fees, you may be able to get reinstated on your programme:

-• If you are able to pay your fees and any administrative charges just after you are de-registered, you may be able to appeal and ask to be re-instated.
+• If you are able to pay your fees plus pay any administrative charges just after you are de-registered, you may be able to appeal and ask to be re-instated.
 Information about this option will be provided to you when you are informed of your de-registration.
-See below.

-• Otherwise, you must pay all of your outstanding tuition fees plus any administrative charges by 31st July in the same year in which you have been deregistered.
+• Otherwise, if your course started in September, you must pay all of your outstanding tuition fees plus any administrative charges by 31st July in the same year in which you have been deregistered.
 This will preserve your right to re-join your course and resume your studies at a later date, but no earlier than 12 months following your date of deregistration.
 This means the earliest date to re-join will normally be the following February and as you will have paid your tuition fee you will usually have no further tuition fee to pay when you return to study.

 If you cannot pay your outstanding fee by 31st July in the same year, you will not be able to resume your studies.